abhishek0208/clews_gis/user/processing.rst

 After resampling your raster input, convert it to *ascii* format (asc.).
 Currently this is done using QGIS using the *convert raster* tool.

-Next is conversion of the ascii file to csv, where the originals pixels of the raster are arranged in csv cells:
+Then the asc files are converted to csv, where the originals pixels of the raster are arranged in csv cells:

 .. code-block:: python